Bank dealmakers set for bonus cheer, bond traders not so much

 Several banks are under more pressure than others to cut costs hard, which could see European banks being more restrained than U.S. rivals, industry sources said.

-Barclays (BARC.L) angered investors last year by increasing bonuses despite a drop in profits, and its Chief Executive Antony Jenkins has already signaled a likely cut in payouts.
+Barclays angered investors last year by increasing bonuses despite a drop in profits, and its Chief Executive Antony Jenkins has already signalled a likely cut in payouts.
 "I don't think it will be as controversial," he said this week.

 Banks contacted by Reuters over their bonus plans have declined to comment before they are finalised in full-year results.